Nisargs23/picoCTF/Forensics/tunn3l v1s10n.md

 #tunn3l v1s10n

 In this channel, there was a file of unkonwn type.
-First thing I tried to do was to try to find out what kind of file it was.
+First thing I tried to do was to try and find out what kind of file it was.

 <img width="475" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/a5aa5ca8-3122-478b-adcb-1dcfea06b6bf">